google/oss-fuzz/docs/new_library.md

 In general, this script will need to:

 1. Build the library using whatever build system the library is using.
+Many well-crafted build scripts will automatically use these variables.
+If not, passing them manually to a build tool might be required.
 2. Build the fuzzers, linking with the library and libFuzzer.
 Built fuzzers should be placed in `/out`.